kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Landscape Constraints" asset="/assets/adaptive-instagram/landscape-constraints.jpg" %}

-The landscape specific constraints include, pinning the `PictureView` top and bottom edges to the `HeaderView` bottom edge and super view bottom edge respectively.
+The landscape specific constraints include pinning the `PictureView` top and bottom edges to the `HeaderView` bottom edge and super view bottom edge respectively.
 The left edge of the `AuthorView` is pinned to the right edge of the `PictureView`.
 The `LikesView` top and left edges are pinned to the `AuthorView` top edge and `PictureView` left edge respectively.

 Attempting to pin the right edge of the `AuthorView` and `LikesView` to the super view will lead to unsatisfiable constraints.
 The _less-than-or-equal-to_ width constraint allows the views to expand to the intrinsic width of their subviews.

-The following function creates the landscape layout constraints.
+The following view controller function creates the landscape layout constraints.
 Once again we store the constraints in a view controller array property which we'll use later to uninstall the constraints.

 {% highlight objective-c %}
 - (void)installPhoneLandscapeConstraints